BenAgro314/JackalTourGuide/README.md

 #### Cameras

-While the cameras are added to the world on creation of the myhal\_sim.world file, they are controlled by two plugins, the Puppeteer world plugin and the CameraController sensor plugin located in src/jackal\_velodyne/src/camera\_controller.cpp.
+While the cameras are added to the world on creation of the `myhal_sim.world` file, they are controlled by two plugins, the Puppeteer world plugin and the CameraController sensor plugin located in `src/jackal_velodyne/src/camera_controller.cpp`.

 The CameraController plugin is responsible for saving the image frames received by the camera sensor to .jpg files.
-These .jpg files are later converted to a .mp4 as part of the data processing in the src/dashboard/src/data\_processing.py.
+These .jpg files are later converted to a .mp4 as part of the data processing in the `src/dashboard/src/data_processing.py`.
 This plugin also dynamically throttles the simulation step size, and pauses the simulation while saving the .jpg file, in an attempt to reach it's target frame rate (usually 24 fps).

 The Puppeteer plugin is responsible for moving the camera.
-There are a three types of cameras defined in src/myhal\_simulator/src/vehicles.cpp, each with different movement rules:
+There are a three types of cameras defined in `src/myhal_simulator/src/vehicles.cpp`, each with different movement rules:

 - Sentry: a stationary camera that points towards a desired target (in this case the robot) .
 - Hoverer: a moving camera that hovers at a specified relative position with respect to its target.
 It will point towards the target and can optionally orbit around the target.